 Schedule: 10 to 12 hours, Vertical: + 1600 / - 1000 m.

 Our descent on steep rock and ice and across the Grand Couloir requires concentration.
 After the Tete Rousse the terrain becomes easier enroute to the Nid d'Aigle station where we board the train down to the valley and the town of Chamonix.
-Overnight at Mercure Hotel (or similar).
+Overnight at group hotel (or similar).

 Schedule: 4 hours, Vertical: - 800 m